 Safety during COVID-19

-Current Public Health England guidelines state that you can meet one person from a different household for exercise, provided you keep at least two meters’ distance from each other at all times.
-After undertaking risk assessments and consulting with our volunteers, we are confident that riding is with a cycle buddy is safe for people who are healthy and not in a high-risk group.
+After undertaking risk assessments and consulting with our volunteers, we are confident that riding with a buddy is a low-risk activity.
 If you are unsure whether it is safe for you to cycle, we suggest you follow these guidelines on safe cycling during COVID-19 from Cycling UK.
 As always, our volunteers will be observing strict safe systems of working guidelines for COVID-19.
 Click here for information on the symptoms of COVID-19.

 • Starting cycling: the basics (article by British Cycling)